 How often you can visit someone in prison

-A convicted prisoner is allowed at least two 1-hour visits every 4 weeks.
+A convicted prisoner is usually allowed at least two 1-hour visits every 4 weeks.

 A prisoner on remand (waiting for their trial) is allowed three 1-hour visits a week.

 You can find out more about the exact rules on visits on the prison information page of the prison you’re visiting.